BurrowBird/4chan-Thread-Muncher/Readme.txt

 ・ Added simultaneous watching of multiple searches ("board + regex search string").

 2025-08-07a
-・ Added history dropdown menu for convenience.
+・ Added history dropdown menus for convenience.
 ・ Added a UI element to change max concurrent threads.
 ・ Edited download delays to adapt to max concurrent threads.